 Purchasing ADA Accessible Parking

-Complete the CU Application for Disability Privileges and the State of Colorado's Application for Disability Parking Privileges.
+Complete the State of Colorado's Application for Disability Parking Privileges.
 Both the applicant and their physician must complete and sign the appropriate sections of the form to obtain a state-issued placard through the local county motor vehicle office.

-Email the state-issued placard registration and the CU Application for Disability Privileges to the Parking Services' office to purchase your parking.
+Email the state-issued placard registration to the Parking Services' office to purchase your parking.
 (Email: ParkingPermits@colorado.edu)

 CU Boulder Football Games